 As for additional equipment, you will also likely need a tripod since exposure times will be rather long.

-[EMULSIVE: The R72 filter will require you to reduce your exposure by around five stops.
+[EM: The R72 filter will require you to reduce your exposure by around five stops.
 This means you will need to set your handheld light meter to ISO 6-12, or rely on your camera’s TTL meter (set at 400) to do the job for you.
-It’s worth doing a few tests to see the true filter factor of any IR filter you use, as it they can vary between 4-6 stops depending on the brand and prevailing weather conditions.
+It’s worth doing a few tests to see the true filter factor of any IR filter you use, as they can vary between 4-6 stops depending on the brand and prevailing weather conditions.
 For more information on IR photography, you can read my Kodak AEROCHROME review or guest post on Japan Camera Hunter: shooting JCH Streetpan 400 using an IR filter.]

 What you can expect